Five Cinque Terre travel tips to help make your vacation live up to your expectations in a very touristy place.

 The northernmost and largest of the villages has both an old town and a modern new town.
 It also has the best beaches in Cinque Terre, and the umbrellas give it a resort-like feel.
-It’s my least favourite of the five villages.
+It’s my least favorite of the five villages.
 But it’s a good option if you want to hit the beach or have mobility issues.
 It’s the flattest of the villages.

-How to Get to Cinque Terre
+How to Get to Cinque Terre and Where to Stay

 The easiest way to get to Cinque Terre is from Pisa via train.
 Alternatively, you can also book one of these day tours which includes transportation from Milan, Florence or Pisa.

 Check out our post on Where to Stay for recommendations in each village.

 Follow these five travel tips when visiting Cinque Terre and you’re sure to have a bucket-list-worthy vacation!